 The center of the pendant represents the source of all virtues- love, in which I believe all virtues stemmed.

 - Be Brave.

-Other than the virtue of love, I could never arrange any virtue by importance because a virtue may be needed more at different times in one’s life.
+I could never arrange any virtue by importance.
 Since I was rarely satisfied in the concept of ultimate truth, I loosely defined it.
 I believed truth was a concept that was personal and relevant only to the individual.
 This is easy to understand when comparing persons who are born from different parts of the globe and into different conditions and circumstances.
 Because individual truth is important the virtue is blended into the higher levels of the pendant.

 In general, the promises of the pendant become more abstract as one moves clockwise around its arms.
 The first promises stem from our basic principles to get along with others.
 The last two arms are deeper in concept.